Can the Quran be incorporated in daily life? Can it change man’s behavior and attitude? Yes, indeed, it can enlighten the heart, mind and soul.

 There are many ways in which a Muslim can connect himself to the Quran, including the following:

 It makes you feel close to Allah, and alleviates any sorrow or grief due to its immediate stress-relieving effects.

 Daily recitation of a few pages of the Quran, especially after Fajr prayer, is the best remedy for keeping oneself on the path of righteousness tied to the rope of Allah.

-`Abdullah Ibn `Amr Ibn Al-`As (may Allah be pleased with him) reported that the Prophet (peace and blessings be upon him) said:
+Abdullah Ibn Amr Ibn Al-As reported that the Prophet (peace and blessings be upon him) said: